VeraSimon/Graphs/projects/graph/README.md

 ## Part 3.5: Implement Depth-First Traversal using Recursion

-Write a function within your Graph class that takes takes a starting node as an argument, then performs DFT using recursion.
+Write a function within your Graph class that takes a starting node as an argument, then performs DFT using recursion.
 Your function should print the resulting nodes in the order they were visited.

 ## Part 4: Implement Breadth-First Search